centreon/centreon-documentation/versioned_docs/version-22.10/service-mapping/remote-server.md

 | Transaction commit timeout      | 5                                                                      |
 | Retry interval                  | 5                                                                      |

-To complete the installation process, generate and export the Centreon Remote Server configuration by selecting **Restart**.
+To complete the installation process, generate and deploy the Centreon remote server configuration by selecting **Restart**.